MENU

 4. Before an international student may start to work, his/her proposed appointment must be reviewed by the Office of International Student and Scholar Services to clear the international student for employment, dependent upon the limitations that may exist with his/her visa.

-5. All student employees must be appropriately designated in Workaday.
+5. All student employees must be appropriately designated in Workday.
 Temporary Full-time and Temporary Part-time staff position designations may not be used for the employment of students, as system checks ensuring student adherence to maximum work hour requirements are not utilized.

 7. Before any employee may start to work for the university, the documents indicated below must be completed and submitted to the Office of Human Resources.
 Permitting an individual to work prior to completion of these documents subjects the university to serious and costly penalties and fines from the Internal Revenue Service, the Department of Homeland Security, and the Department of Labor.